-THE FIX is simple: ream out the two bearings/bushings with an electric drill.
+The fix is simple: ream out the two Bearings with an electric drill.

 - 1. Remove Worm End plate #92 using a 5/32 SAE or 4 mm hex wrench - 2.
 Use the same hex wrench to remove Grooved Wheel #82 - 3.
-Knock out the Bushing/Bearing on the opposite side as the Grooved Wheel by tapping lightly with a hammer best is to use a block of wood against the Bushing, then tap/hammer the wood.
-The bushing is only a compression fit nothing but friction holding it in. - 4.
+Knock out the Worm Bearing on the opposite side as the Grooved Wheel by tapping lightly with a hammer best is to use a block of wood against the Worm Bearing, then tap/hammer the wood.
+The Bearing is a compression fit nothing but friction holding it in. - 4.
 Wind the Worm out.
-Might require some muscling of the casting/wheel. - 5.
-Once the Worm is out, both Bushing holes can be reamed with an electric drill, reamer or file or sandpaper.
-A drill is probably best with a bit that is smaller than the hole.
-The plastic/Delrin/Acetal is tough.
-You can see how much filings are removed and easy enough to test the looseness of the hole with the shank of the Worm.
+Might require some muscling of the Wheel and Casting. - 5.
+Once the Worm is out, both Worm Bearing holes can be reamed with an electric drill, reamer or file or sandpaper.
+The plastic is tough.
+You can see how much filings are removed and test the looseness of the hole with the shank of the Worm.
 Enlarge them by a 'hair' or so enough to allow free movement and perhaps an extra 'hair' allowance for further swelling. - 6.
-When replacing the worm there is no particular position for it to engage with the worm wheel.
+When replacing the Worm there is no particular position for it to engage with the Worm Wheel.